 - Consular report showing your birth abroad.

-Can My Brother Come To The United States While He Waits For His Visa Petition?
+Can My Brother Come To The United States While Waiting For His Visa Petition?

-Siblings with pending Form I-130 cannot enter the United States; Since they do not qualify for a non-immigrant visa, however, certain exceptions may be given.
+Siblings with a pending I-130 form cannot enter the U. S. as they do not qualify for a non-immigrant visa.
+However, certain exceptions may be granted by submitting additional documentation.

-Additional Documentation For A Sibling To Come To The U. S. While Their Visa Is Pending
+Additional Documentation So A Sibling Can Come To The U. S. While Their Visa Is Pending

-- 1 copy of the birth certificate of your sibling (s) showing that you share at least one parent in common.
+- Copy of the birth certificate showing that the siblings share at least one parent.

 - If you and your brother or sister have a biological father but have different mothers, you must submit:

-- 1 copy of the father’s marriage certificates with each of the mothers.
+- Copy of the father’s marriage certificates with each of the mothers.

-- 1 copy of the documents that prove any previous legal marriage between the father and the mother, where they were legally divorced.
+- Copy of documents proving any previous legal marriage between the father and mother, where they were legally divorced.

-- If you and your brother share a relationship by adoption, you will need to submit:
+- If you and your brother or sister share a relationship through adoption, you must submit:

-- 1 copy of the adoption documents showing that the adoption process took place before you or your sibling were 16 years old.
+- Copy of adoption documents showing that the adoption process took place before you or your brother or sister were 16 years old.

-- If you and your brother are involved in a stepparent relationship, you will need to submit:
+- If you and your brother or sister are involved in a stepparent relationship, you must submit:

-- 1 copy of the marriage certificate of your biological father with your stepfather.
+- Copy of the marriage certificate of your biological father with your stepfather.

-- 1 copy of any document proving that the marriage of the biological father and the stepfather ended in a legal divorce.
+- Copy of any document proving that the marriage of the biological father and the stepfather ended in a legal divorce.

-In the event that your or your father’s name has changed, you must include some legal evidence showing that the name change was actually processed.
+In the event that the name of the applicant or beneficiary has changed, some legal evidence must be included showing that the name change was actually processed.